Pre-assembled wall, rail and post mounting options | Philips

 Search terms

-Learn more about the options from GCX available to mount the IntelliVue MP20/30 patient monitoring system on a wall, rail or post.
+Learn more about the options from GCX available to mount the IntelliVue MP40/50 patient monitoring system on a wall, rail or post.

 Request contact